Views: 0 Author: Site Editor Publish Time: 2021-05-29 Origin: Site

 To collect smaller workpieces, some machine tool manufacturers offer a non-contact blow collection ramp that also separates chips from machined parts.
 In addition, a high-pressure coolant system removes chips from the workpiece and stabilizes the temperature of the cutting tool and the machined part during operation.
 The mist eliminator should also filter cutting fluid mist from the work area.

-Typically, tools used for micro turning operations require extremely high sharpness, good sliding properties, very high surface quality, high conversion accuracy, high tip height accuracy and a stable interface.
+Typically, tools used for CNC turning parts operations require extremely high sharpness, good sliding properties, very high surface quality, high conversion accuracy, high tip height accuracy and a stable interface.
 Tool breakage is of greater concern in micromachining, as any small offset can result in tool breakage.

 Factors affecting the process are the clamping force of the insert, the base material, the micro geometry (chamfer size or edge radius) and the coating.
 Due to the very low feed rate, the sharp cutting edge of the insert (e.g. 1.44 µm radius and 80° angle) ensures low cutting forces, good surface finish and high dimensional accuracy.
 In contrast, for roughing or interrupted cutting, a cutting edge with a radius of 50 µm is recommended.